Good Sam – Book Review

 Good Sam is also being developed into a TV series by Wind Dancer Films.

-To learn more about this book, be sure to read the Excerpt that follows – and be sure to enter our Giveaway for a chance to win a copy of your very own!
+To learn more about this book, be sure to read the Excerpt that follows – and be sure to take advantage of Dete’s Exclusive Offer For Create With Joy Readers (follows the Book Trailer)!